lukyanchikov/dsti-python-labs/README.md

 # dsti-python-labs
-#About
+# About

 This repository contains my DSTI Python Labs Project.
 The objective of the code deployed here is to provide an automation tool for training, validating and testing an ensemble of machine learning models predicting stroke in a set of patients.

-#Prerequisites
+# Prerequisites

 The following components are recommended prerequisites:

 - [Python 3.6.8](https://www.python.org/downloads/release/python-368/)
 - [Jupyter Notebook](https://jupyter.org/install) - once Python has been installed

-#Installation
+# Installation

-(1) Clone/copy/unzip this repository in the working folder of your choice (you must have read, write and execute rights in it).
+(1) Clone/download/unzip this repository in the working folder of your choice (you must have read, write and execute rights in it).

 (2) Using the OS terminal, navigate to the working folder and type: `pip install -r requirements.txt`